ngageoint/storyscapes/docs/layers/index.rst

   * About – Provides information on the owner, Point of Contact and Metadata Author
   * Maps using this layer – Indicates which maps are using this layer

 1. To access Layer Information, click the :guilabel:`Data` link on the Exchange toolbar, and select **Layers** from the drop-down menu.
 This will open the Explore Layers page.
 Here you will see a list of all of the available layers.
 Each layer has a thumbnail image, as well as the title, author, and any associated keywords.
+If a style was associated to the layer during import, it will display in the legend.

 2. Click the **View Details** link below the layer you want to access.